-The typical measurement configuration consists of two mixers, placed as an upconverter and a downconverter in order to obtain the same RF input and output frequency at the network analyzer's test ports.
+The characterization process consists of measuring two mixers, an upconverter and a downconverter in order to obtain the same RF input and output frequency at the network analyzer's test ports.
 The vector network analyzer supplies and measures these RF signals.
 A common LO source is shared between the two mixers.
-A typical configuration of a two-mixer pair including accessory hardware is shown in Figure 40.
+A typical measurement configuration of a two-mixer pair and an IF filter is shown in Figure 35.